-

 Paperback

 This familiar story has been told and retold by many authors and performers, but one of the favorite versions is this one by Stevens.
 The trolls in this book look like trolls, but the goats take on modern garb to disguise themselves from the hungry, angry troll.
-The littlest one ... ... moreretold and illustrated by Janet Stevens
+The littlest one wears a diaper and yellow tee-shirt, and the biggest one is dressed as sort of a biker.
+Do the goats make it across the bridge?
+Did the troll gobble up the goats?

 Paperback